 This hostel is the best overall hostel in Berlin and ideal for the backpacker with a mission – have a clean place to rest your head and connect with other travelers.
 The Grand Hostel Berlin may not offer free breakfast, but for €6.60 breakfast is available until noon, ideal for those late-night Berlin adventure goers.

-Not only does this hostel continue to win awards for its customer service and cleanliness, but it’s right in the heart of the city.
-Enjoy many of the events they host and connect with other travelers!
+Not only does this hostel continue to win awards for its customer service and cleanliness, but it’s right in the heart of the city – Berlin Mitte.
+Enjoy many of the events they host and connect with other travelers.
+It definitely deserves the top spot on our best hostels in Berlin list!

 Best Hostel for Solo Travelers in Berlin – EastSeven Berlin